Computer Systems Network Administration

 A course of study in Network Administration will include training in skills needed to install, configure, and troubleshoot basic networking hardware, peripherals, and protocols.
 Training also includes basic PC hardware and operating system installation, configuration and support.
 Additional areas of study include network operating systems, and network administration.

-Network Administration Program Outcomes:
+Computer Systems Networking Administration Program Outcomes:

 The Network Administration program require that students demonstrate basic reading, writing and mathematical skills before enrolling.